Islam in Timor-Leste: Timorese Arabs

-Muslims have always been a minority in East Timor, where the Roman Catholic Church dominates.
+Muslims have always been a minority in Timor-Leste, where the Roman Catholic Church dominates.
 However, the two communities have lived in harmony for centuries.

 The first Arab merchants bought sandalwood, slaves, and honey in Timor-Leste and transported it via Java and Sulawesi to China and India.
 Their descendants live mainly in the Kampung Alor district of West Dili.
 At the time of the 1949 census, there were 149 Arabs in the country.

-Yemeni Arabs from Hadhramaut settled in the Portuguese colony of Timor-Leste in the late 19th century, where they were partly assimilated with the people of Southeast Asia.
+Yemeni Arabs from Hadhramaut settled in Portuguese Timor in the late 19th century, where they were partly assimilated with the people of Southeast Asia.
 Some members of the Arab community held administrative positions in the Japanese military police during the Japanese occupation (1942–1945), and were accused of collaborating with the tyrants.

 In 1957, many Arabs applied to the Indonesian consulate in Dili to obtain citizenship in the Muslim-majority country of Indonesia, to which Portugal responded by offering them Portuguese citizenship.

 Since the 1970s, Arabs have been one of the four socio-ethnic groups in East Timor, along with Europeans, Chinese, and Timorese.